-General 1.
-What is the Student Centered Funding Formula (SCFF)?
-2. What is the purpose of changing the funding formula?
+General 2 1.
+What is the Student Centered FundingFormula (SCFF)?
+2 2.
+What is the purpose of changing the funding formula?
 How will the new funding formula help students?
-3. How is the new funding formula aligned with the Vision for Success?
-4. What is the timeline for implementing the new funding formula?
-Formula Design 5.
-How is the new funding formula different from the current funding formula?
-6. What are the components of the new funding formula?
-7. How is per student funding determined for each of the parts of the funding formula?
-8. Which students are included in the Base Allocation?
-9. Which students are counted for the Supplemental Allocation?
-10. Which outcomes are counted for the Student Success Allocation?
-11.What was the process for constructing this new funding formula?
-12. How does the new funding formula change categorical program funding?
-13. Did everything change with the new funding formula, such as summer shift, stability, restoration provisions?
-14. How does this funding formula compare with other states and more general outcomes based funding formulas?
-Implementation Process 15.
+2 3.
+How is the new funding formula aligned with the Vision for Success?
+2 4.
+What is the timeline for implementing the new funding formula?
+2 Formula Design 3 5.
+How is the new funding formula different from the currentfunding formula?
+3 6.
+What are the components of the newfunding formula?
+3 7.
+How is per student funding determined for each of the parts of the funding formula?
+3 8.
+Which students are included in the Base Allocation?
+3 9.
+Which students are counted for the Supplemental Allocation?
+3 10.
+Which outcomes are counted for the Student Success Allocation?
+3 11.
+What was the process for constructing this new funding formula?
+4 12.
+How does the new funding formula change categorical program funding?
+4 13.
+Did everything change with the new funding formula, such as summer shift, stability, restoration provisions?
+4 14.
+How does this funding formula compare with other states and more general outcomes based funding formulas Implementation Process 15.
 How will district funding levels be affected?
-16. Will there be more funding or does the new funding formula just divide up the same dollars in a different way?
-17. Is there a Hold Harmless and if so for how many years?
-18. Will each district receive 70% of its funding from the Base Allocation, 20% from the Supplemental Allocation, and 10% from the Student Success Allocation in 2018-19?
-19. How will the new funding formula affect the distribution of funding from a district to colleges in a multi-college district?
-20. What happens in the years when state funding for the system is cut (recessions)?
+4 16.
+Will there be more funding or does the new funding formula just divide up the same dollars in a different way /?
+5 17.
+Is there a Hold Harmless and if so for how many years?
+5 18.
+Will each district receive 70% of its funding from the Base Allocation, 20% from the Supplemental Allocation, and 10% from the Student Success Allocationin 2018-19?
+19. How will the new funding formula affect the distribution of funding from a district to colleges in a multi-college district? - 20.
+What happens in the years when state funding for the system is cut (recessions)?
 Will all districts be reduced proportionately?
 Is there a mechanism in this funding formula to account for this?
-21. The community college system is facing soaring pension costs and overall enrollment decline, while simultaneously being asked to increase services and support for students.
+5 21.
+The community college system is facing soaring pension costs and overall enrollment decline, while simultaneously being asked to increase services and support for students.
 How does the SCFF help?
+5

-A ccountability and Reporting Process 5 22.
-What is the role of the Chancellor's Office?
+١ ccountability and Reporting Process .
+5 22.
+What is the role of the Chancellor's Office? .
 5 23.
-Will the Chancellor's Office be sending out simulations for the funding formula for future years and if so wher will this occur?
-24. What data and accountability reporting will districts be asked to produce to receive funding under the new funding formula?
+Will the Chancellor's Office be sending out simulations for the funding formula for future years and if so when will this occur?
+24. What data and accountability reporting will districts be asked to produce to receive funding under the new funding formula? .
 6 25.
-Will the supplemental and student success factors be audited?
+Will the supplemental and student success factors be audited? .
 6 26.
 What if it doesn't work?
-Will there be an opportunity to refine the funding formula?
+Will there be an opportunity to refine the funding formula? .
 6 27.
 How will the effects of the new funding formula be monitored?
-Will there be any opportunity to modify metrand their weights in the coming years?
+Will there be any opportunity to modify metri